betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 ## Conclusion

 The Multi-Project DevOps organization is excited to share with the BSSW.io community the results of Dr. Ryan Richard's 2024 BSSw Fellowship.
-It is our hope that others who are interested in MPCI/CD will consider joining the Multi-Project CI/CD organization and helping continue to add content.
-We intend to for the Multi-Project CI/CD organization to continue, but note that content additions may be slower as priorities shift.
+We hope that others who are interested in MPCI/CD will consider joining the
+Multi-Project CI/CD organization and helping continue to add content.
+We intend for the Multi-Project CI/CD organization to continue, but note that content additions may be slower as priorities shift.
 Nonetheless, we think that the MPCI/CD best practices described here should provide a foundation for others interested in improving how they manage CI/CD pipelines across multiple